7.1 OPT Levels and Phases

 - Which phase supplies the needed adaptation with the least unnecessary risk?

-Use this exam shorthand: Phase 1 teaches control, Phase 2 bridges control and load, Phase 3 builds size, Phase 4 builds maximal force, and Phase 5 teaches force to happen fast.
+Use this exam shorthand: Phase 1 teaches control, Phase 2 bridges control and load, Phase 3 builds size, Phase 4 builds maximal force, and Phase 5 makes force happen fast.
 Then check the details.
 A phase label without matching sets, reps, tempo, rest, intensity, and exercise selection is not a complete program-design answer.

 A scenario says the client wants hypertrophy but has never lifted weights.
 What is the best program-design interpretation?